 While the first navigational aid on the coast may have been the watchtower at St. Augustine back in 1586, the first real lighthouse didn’t light up the sea until 1824 when a 73 beacon was constructed at the same town.
-More lighthouses were built over the years, some standing to this day, while others seccumed to the forces of nature or economy.
+More lighthouses were built over the years, some standing to this day, while others succumbed to the forces of nature or economy.

 But the romance of lighthouses is far from dead.
-Folks just seem to be fascinated by them, so many are now on the National Register of Historic Places. some can be toured, others just appreciated from afar.
+Folks just seem to be fascinated by them, so many are now on the National Register of Historic Places.
+Some can be toured, others just appreciated from afar.
 Here’s a great trip-planning aid from the Florida Maritime Heritage Trail.